 Another advantage is that your posts and pages will also be indexed by Google and Bing and assist you in gaining valuable organic traffic.

-While there are many ways to set up a blog, by far the most effective is to have a self-hosted WordPress site.
+While there are many ways to set up a blog, the most effective is having a self-hosted WordPress site.

 There are so many plugins available for a self-hosted WordPress site (some paid but mostly free) that can either automate or streamline your book promotion.

-Other plugins add forms to your site, add follow and share buttons, and there are even plugins to incorporate and manage your mailing list.
+Other plugins add forms to your site, add follow and share buttons, or offer a free ebook download.

-No free blogging service can provide you with the tools that you need to push hard out into the world about you as an author and your books.
+No free blogging service can provide you with the tools you need to push hard into the world about you as an author and your books.

-Search engine optimisation (SEO) is by far the most powerful tool available to you when it comes to attracting new book readers and buyers.
+Search engine optimization (SEO) is by far the most powerful tool available to you promote a book online and find new book readers and buyers.

 Even if you have a large social media following, it pales when you consider that well-researched SEO has the potential to attract every single user in the world who is on the Internet.

-In my case, applying good SEO practices has increased my blog’s average daily page views by over a hundred-fold compared to two years ago.
+Applying good SEO practices has increased my blog’s average daily page views by over a hundred-fold compared to a few years ago.
 Yes, SEO really does work.

-SEO is also applicable to your ebook, book and book retailers, but it is often referred to as metadata.
+SEO also applies to your ebook, book, and book retailers, but it is often called metadata.

-Amazon search, in particular, works on metadata and in a very similar manner to how Google and Bing search use SEO.
+Amazon search works on metadata like Google and Bing search use SEO.

-It’s all about finding search keywords and search phrases that people are likely to use when they are looking buy something online, and in this case, a new book to read.
+It’s all about finding search keywords and search phrases that people are likely to use when looking to buy something online, and in this case, a new book to read.

-So, by understanding and applying good SEO practices to your book metadata, it will help increase the chances of a new book buyer finding your book on Amazon or any other online book retailer.
+Understanding and applying good SEO practices to your book metadata will help increase the chances of a new book buyer finding your book on Amazon or any other online book retailer.